giorgiop94/digital-garden/_notes/Talks - The Art of Concentration Retreat - Rob Burbea.md

 [Link to retreat](https://www.dharmaseed.org/retreats/1183/)

 ## Talk One
-- As Samadhi deepens it is supposed to lead to a sense of happiness, well-being and pleasure
+- As Samadhi deepens it leads to a sense of happiness, well-being and pleasure
 	- Buddha placed large emphasis on it
 - **Happiness leads to samadhi and viceversa** ([[Reinforcing Feedback Loops]])
 - Meditation as an Art